 : Forget it!
 Let's have a nice cold can of Bite the Wax Tadpole

 : And then I murdered a policeman.

-- In episode 13 of Naruto The Abridged Series, after being ignored by all the other characters, Kabuto consoles himself with, "At least Orochimaru still loves me."
+- In episode 13, after being ignored by all the other characters, Kabuto consoles himself with, "At least Orochimaru still loves me."
 Cut to Orochimaru saying, "You're creepy, go away."

 - In a Halloween episode of The Simpsons, after an army of Homer clones destroys Old Gil's farm, Old Gil sighs and says "At least I still have my health."
 Cue the Homers eating him alive.
 His skeleton is left behind to say "Awwww..."